coreruleset/go-ftw/README.md

 - Override test results.
 - Cloud mode!
 This new mode will ignore log files and rely solely on the HTTP status codes of the requests for determining success and failure of tests.

-With templates and functions you can simplify bulk test writing, or even read values from the environment while executing.
+With templates and functions, you can simplify bulk test writing, or even read values from the environment while executing.
 These features allow you to write tests like this:

 ```yaml
 data: 'foo=%3d{{ "+" | repeat 34 }}'